 What does Caramelized Onion Jam Taste Like?

-What ingredients to you need to make Onion Jam?
+What You Need to make Onion Jam?

 Here are the step for making Onion Jam or Onion Marmalade.